Israeli fighter jet crashes amid escalating tensions with Syria, Iran

 The military said its planes faced "massive" anti-aircraft fire from Syria which forced two Israeli pilots to abandon their F-16 jet as they sought to target the drone's launching pad.
 One pilot was severely injured and both were taken to hospital for medical treatment after they landed in Israeli territory.

-In response Israel launched a "large-scale attack" on at least a dozen Iranian targets in Syria, marking a dramatic escalation in tensions along the country's northern border.
+In response, Israel launched a "large-scale attack" on at least a dozen Iranian targets in Syria, marking a escalation in tensions along the country's northern border.

+"Israel holds Iran and its Syrian hosts responsible for today’s aggression," Israel Prime Minister Benjamin Netanyahu said Saturday, noting that he had warned of Iranian aggression for some time.
+"We will continue to do whatever is necessary to protect our sovereignty and our security."

 The Israeli strikes marked its most significant engagement since the fighting in neighboring Syria began in 2011 and said Iran would be held responsible for its outcome.